Emergency-Response-Demo/erdemo.io/Business_Patterns.md

 ![](_site/images/volunteerboatersstockphoto.png)

-Red Hat, as the leading provider of an integrated, hybrid-cloud, enterprise software stack, needed to showcase its portfolio to its Public Sector customers.
+Red Hat, as the leading provider of an integrated, hybrid-cloud, enterprise software stack, needed to showcase its unified portfolio to its Public Sector customers.
 To do so, it created a demonstration of a business solution that can serve as an enabler of humanity at its best:  voluntary collaboration between neighbors of a community during a disaster.
 Specifically, this business solution, called [the Emergency Response demonstration](https://erdemo.io), is themed after the [Cajun Navy response to Hurricane Harvey](https://en.wikipedia.org/wiki/Cajun_Navy) in 2017.
 The Cajun Navy first responders of Hurricane Harvey embodied the Power of Communities.

 This blog post is part of a larger series of [webinars](https://www.brighttalk.com/webcast/16623/398059) and [articles]() that discuss the Power of Communities and how it can be impactful to your lines of business.

 One challenge that you might still have is identifying those business use cases in your own organization that could also benefit from the power of enterprise open-source innovation in a manner similar to what you have observed with Red Hat's Emergency Response demo application.
-In this article, I want to continue to explore the *Solution Spectrum* and a sampling of business use-cases with the hope of highlighting patterns you can use.
+In this article, I want to continue to explore categories of the *Solution Spectrum* and a sampling of business use-cases with the hope of highlighting patterns you can use.

 # Solution Spectrum
 From a birds-eye perspective, business processes often fall into one or more categories of the following solution spectrum:

 ![](site/images/../../images/solution_spectrum.png)

 **Straight Through** business processes can often times be fully automated.
 These business processes are well defined and the business owner can graphically model its flow along with any business exception handling.
 A single department in your organization might have many business processes and its often the case that these business processes have dependencies and interact with each other.
 Using that same graphical model that the business owner created, business process **instances** are spawn.
 These business process instances are typically triggered from some other business application in the form of an event.
-The business process may include one or more *wait states* where its best to place that business process instance in a sleep mode until some other external business application triggers another event to re-awaken it and continue to the next defined task.
+These

 Recall from the Emergency Response demo application that the life-cycle of each *incident* is fully managed by a corresponding business process instance.
 These instances execute as per the graphical business process definition which was previously defined in close collaboration with the *incident commander*.
+When an Emergency Response incident is created, the corresponding business process orchestrates the interactions between all of the other services of the business solution in an *event-driven* manner.

+The business process may include one or more *wait states* where its best to place that business process instance in a sleep mode until some other external business application triggers another event to re-awaken it and continue to the next defined task.
+Recall from the Emergency Response demo that its business process included 4 of these *wait-states*.
+The life of a straight through business process might last anywhere from a few seconds to a few hours.
 The volume of business process instances that your business may need to execute on for a specific business process will vary greatly from just a couple a day to extreme scenarios of tens of thousands per second.
 In all cases, your lines of business will greatly benefit from the modeling of your business processes and executing those same business processes in a consistent manner.

 Historically, the tools used to model and execute *straight through* business processes have been prohibitively expensive (from both a monetary price as well as IT requirements perspective) to consider for all but the most critical use cases in larger enterprise organizations.
 This is no longer the case.
 Industry standardization along with the power of open source innovation now makes the automation of *straight through* business processes feasible to virtually all organizations globally.